 June 18 and 19, 2021

-The Montpellier Society for the History of Medicine (SMHM) and the French Society for the History of Medicine (SFHM) are joining forces for a series of joint events focusing on the 800th anniversary of the Montpellier Faculty of Medicine.
+The Montpellier Society for the History of Medicine (SMHM) and the French Society for the History of Medicine (SFHM) are joining forces to host a joint conference celebrating the 800th anniversary of the Montpellier School of Medicine.

-Discover the program for each event and how to register on the 800th anniversary website.
+Check out the schedule for each event and registration details on the 800th Anniversary website.

 Professor Jean-Pierre Dedet is a physician and microbiologist.
-He has been professor emeritus at the Faculty of Medicine of the University of Montpellier since 2010.
-Following his book "800 Years of Medical Education in Montpellier: the Oldest School of Medicine in the Western World," published last year to mark the 800th anniversary of the Faculty of Medicine, Professor Dedet returns with his new book, "Epidemic: From the Black Death to COVID-19,"* which deals with various epidemics throughout history.
+He has been a professor emeritus at the Faculty of Medicine of the University of Montpellier since 2010.
+Following the publication of his book *800 Years of Medical Education in Montpellier: The Oldest School of Medicine in the Western World,” published last year to mark the 800th anniversary of the Faculty of Medicine, Professor Dedet returns with his new book “Epidemic: From the Black Death to COVID-19”*, which explores various epidemics throughout history.

 The book:

-Professor Dedet's new book*, published by Dunod (EKHO collection), has been available since April 2021.
+Professor Dedet’s new book*, published by Dunod (EKHO series), has been available since April 2021.

-This book recounts the history of the greatest epidemics, placing them in their global context, both scientific and historical.
-It also offers us the opportunity to reflect on how epidemics arise and whether it is possible to anticipate them.
-The book also features a foreword by Françoise Barré-Sinoussi, winner of the 2008 Nobel Prize in Medicine and Physiology.
+This book recounts the history of the greatest epidemics, placing them within their broader scientific and historical context.
+It also offers us an opportunity to reflect on how epidemics emerge and on the possibility of anticipating them.
+The book includes a foreword by Françoise Barré-Sinoussi, winner of the 2008 Nobel Prize in Physiology or Medicine.

-Meeting with Jean-Pierre Dedet, Professor Emeritus of the Faculty and author of the book:
+An interview with Jean-Pierre Dedet, Professor Emeritus at the Faculty and author of the book:

 In this new book, you address the topic of epidemics.
-Why did you want to tackle this subject?
+Why did you decide to tackle this subject?

-This book is a reissue of an earlier work entitled "Epidemics, from the Black Death to Influenza A/H1N1," published by Dunod in 2010.
-In light of the current health crisis, this older work has sparked renewed interest.
-Dunod then asked me to reissue the book and discuss the current epidemic, which I gladly accepted.
+This book is a reissue of an earlier work titled *Epidemics: From the Black Death to H1N1 Influenza*, published by Dunod in 2010.
+In light of the current health crisis, this earlier book has sparked renewed interest.
+Dunod then offered to reissue the book and discuss the current epidemic, which I gladly accepted.

 How is the topic of epidemics addressed in your book?

-This book has a dual approach: first, to discussthe history of epidemics from a scientific perspective; to show what scientific progress has been made in the field of epidemiology throughout history.
-But it also discusses epidemics in history: what are the human, sociological, economic, cultural, and other consequences of an epidemic?
-How significant are past epidemics today?
+This book takes a two-pronged approach: first, it examinesthe history of epidemics from a scientific perspective; second, it highlights the scientific advances made in the field of epidemiology throughout history.
+But it also examines epidemics in historical context: what are the human, sociological, economic, and cultural consequences of an epidemic?
+What significance do past epidemics hold today?
 What factors contribute to the emergence of epidemics?
 How have they evolved throughout history?
-What is their status today?
+What is their current status?

 Who is this book intended for?

 This book is intended for the general public.
-Epidemics and their histories are explained in a simplified manner so that the book is accessible to all readers.
-The aim is to popularize the subject and try to give the public some perspective on epidemics in general and Covid-19 in particular.
+Epidemics and their histories are explained in simple terms so that the book is accessible to all readers.
+The goal is to make the subject more accessible and to help the public gain a broader perspective on epidemics in general and COVID-19 in particular.

-You asked Françoise Barré-Sinoussi to write the preface.
-Why?
+You asked Françoise Barré-Sinoussi to write the foreword.
+Why did you do that?

 I worked at the Pasteur Institute for 20 years, which allowed me to meet many people in the field.
-I had already called on Luc Montagnier for my book "Microbiology, from its origins to emerging diseases," published in 2007.
+I had already consulted Luc Montagnier for my book*Microbiology: From Its Origins to Emerging Diseases*,published in 2007.
 Françoise Barré-Sinoussi specializes in the AIDS epidemic, which earned her the Nobel Prize in Medicine and Physiology in 2008.
-So it seemed obvious to me to call on her.
-This book is a bit of a link between my career at Pasteur and Montpellier!
+So it seemed obvious to me to ask her to contribute.
+This book is, in a way, the link between my career at the Pasteur Institute and my time in Montpellier!

 What are your plans for the future?